Using Humor as a Mental Toughness Tool

 Here’s a quick how-to guide for applying Humor as a mental toughness tool:

 Want to raise your pain threshold?
 Do it with a smile.
 Seriously, the next time you are doing a high intensity interval, try smiling a big toothy SMILE … even if you have to fake it.
-During events, smile as often as you can, especially at the times you are feeling the least happy.
+Or make it a sinister smile.
+Or a goofy smile.
+Doesn’t matter!
+Just smile.
+During events, smile often, especially at the times you are feeling the least happy.
 Feeling sorry for yourself because your legs have seized or your stomach hurts?
 Sort out your hydration and while doing so, smile at a child or the beauty of your scenic surroundings.
 Don’t undervalue this … it’s simple, effective and free!

-When I coach running at the SEALFIT Academy, I introduce one important rule.
-When you see a hill, the immediate reaction is to shout “Hooyah Hill!”, which translated means “I’m happy to see this obstacle – bring it on!”.
+During the five years I coached running at SEALFIT events in California, I introduced one important rule.
+When you see a hill, the immediate reaction is to shout “Hooyah Hill!”, which translated means “I’m happy to see this damn hill – bring it on!”
 The counter-reaction (and the one most common for people) is to see a steep hill in the path and react with “Arghh … hill”.
-With this reaction, they’ve lost already and their bodies will absolutely under-perform.
+With this reaction, the battle is lost before it’s begun and the body will absolutely under-perform.

-One of the best ways to “Embrace the Suck” as my mentor at SEALFIT, Commander Mark Divine, terms it, is to introduce an activity so bizarrely funny to a stressful situation that you can’t help but break into laughter and break out of a pity party tendency.
+One of the best ways to “Embrace the Suck” is to introduce an activity so bizarrely funny to a stressful situation that you can’t help but break into laughter and break out of a pity party tendency.

-In my experience, on a cold night in the Pacific Ocean lying on my back in the surf while waves crashed overhead, this meant singing the Canadian National Anthem.
-You see, we had two Canadians on our team at Kokoro 13 and they remarked in calm voices while most of the team chattered teeth and shivered uncontrollably, that what we considered freezing winter water temps felt like Canadian lakes in the summer.
+In one of my experiences, on a cold night in the Pacific Ocean lying on my back in the surf while waves crashed overhead, this meant singing the Canadian National Anthem.
+You see, we had two Canadians on our team during the 50-hour no-sleep Kokoro 13.
+They remarked in calm voices while most of the team chattered teeth and shivered uncontrollably, that what we considered freezing winter water temps felt like Canadian lakes in the summer.
 The instructors overheard this, thus we honored Canada and her “warm” lakes each time we entered the ocean for surf torture.

 As we focused our efforts on singing the opening “O Canada”, a massive wave rolled over the team.
 We surfaced, coughed and cleared the salt water and then pushed onward with the singing … “Our home and native land!
 True patriot in …” Crash, another wave hits.
 Soon we were laughing so hard we could barely sing in between the waves.
 And herein lies the beauty … we had forgotten about our “suffering” and had embraced the moment.
 With our minds distracted with humor, our bodies were enduring the “suck” – the adversity of cold-water immersion, darkness, waves, etc. without us thinking about it.
 We stopped shivering and whining.
 We were stronger as individuals and as a team because we sought humor and then embraced it!
 This will work for you as well, so grab a hold and find something to laugh at the next time adversity visits you.